schmudde/blog/content/posts/2020-07-19-storing-time-1.md

 ## The Basics of Java Time (in Clojure)

 Coming back to Earth and dealing within the confines of my own lifetime still poses a challenge.
 When recording the dates of my previous exhibitions, teaching assignments, jobs, and publications, I wanted to a more robust format that will work years into the future.
-I chose Java Time even if the abstraction is imperfect because it is so ubiquitious.
+I chose Java Time even if the abstraction is imperfect because it is so ubiquitous.
 I will be able to store and work with my time data well into the future.[^nextjournal]

-[^nextjournal]: [This section](https://nextjournal.com/schmudde/java-time#clj-%E2%86%94-cljs-%E2%86%94-edn) is can be consumed as runnable notebook on Nextjournal.
+[^nextjournal]: [This section](https://nextjournal.com/schmudde/java-time#clj-%E2%86%94-cljs-%E2%86%94-edn) is also available as a runnable notebook on Nextjournal.
 The notebook also includes more detailed information about Java Time and Joda Time in Clojure.

-The easiest way to work with Java Time across Clojure, ClojreScript, and EDN is [Henry Widd](http://widdindustries.com/)'s `cljc.java-time`.[^interop] Widd dives into the details of Java Time in his talk [Cross Platform DateTime Awesomeness](https://www.youtube.com/watch?v=UFuL-ZDoB2U) at Clojure/north 2019.
+The easiest way to work with Java Time across Clojure, ClojureScript, and EDN is [Henry Widd](http://widdindustries.com/)'s `cljc.java-time`.[^interop] Widd dives into the details of Java Time in his talk [Cross Platform DateTime Awesomeness](https://www.youtube.com/watch?v=UFuL-ZDoB2U) at Clojure/north 2019.
 After adding the library to your `deps.edn` file (currently at `cljc.java-time {:mvn/version "0.1.11"}`), start with a few Java Time `LocalDate` basics.

 [^interop]: Along with Widd's `time-literals` library, he provide a way to seamlessly move time data from ClojureScript ↔ Clojure ↔ edn (or any other serialized transmission/storage).
 This will be important in Part 2 of *Storing Time*.